-New graphics settings are coming to binjr
+New graphics settings are coming to binjr¶

-I’m considering adding a new sub-category to binjr’s Settings panel, which, for the time being, goes by the woefully unimaginative name of “Graphics”.
+panel, which, for the time being, goes by the woefully unimaginative name of “Graphics”.

 Not that I am planning to turn binjr into a video game engine or anything, but because I’ve recently felt the need to surface some existing JavaFX properties pertaining to how its rendering stack operates directly into the application.
 Up until now those were only settable via undocumented command line arguments, and having a more accessible way to control them seemed like a good idea.

-Hardware acceleration support
+Hardware acceleration support¶

 binjr, courtesy of JavaFX, has always been capable of using hardware accelerated rendering on all supported platforms; via OpenGL on Linux and macOS (JavaFX Metal support is currently under development) and Direct3D on Windows.
 The framework automatically chooses the most appropriate rendering pipeline, falling back to a software-only implementation in the event that a suitable HW back-end could not be found.